satRdays/knowledgebase/content/history/index.md

 ---

-satRdays was originally founded after requesting support the [R Consortium](//www.r-consortium.org).
+satRdays was originally founded after requesting support from the [R Consortium](//www.r-consortium.org).

 ## R Consortium proposal
 Steph Locke and Gergely Daroczig were the key signatories to a [proposal for funding](//github.com/satRdays/RSaturday-proposal/blob/master/out/satRdays-proposal.pdf) where the events were initially outlined.
 We received US$10,000 of funding for the events.